 Poppy Field is now showing at BFI Flare; book tickets here

 Let me start by taking you back to the London Film Festival 2017, where the stunning 120 BPM was about to receive its UK premiere.
-As I sat in my seat full of expectation, I gave little thought to any barriers the film may face world-wide.
+As I sat in my seat full of expectation, I gave little thought to any barriers the film may face worldwide.
 I was certainly not alone in this; after all, how many of us truly consider the global obstacles a film may still face due to its story?
-Do we even consider the impact of a movie on equality worldwide as we sit with our drinks and popcorn?
-In many respects, we have become complacent of the critical and urgent role cinema still plays in representation and equality.
-Our understanding of a film’s potential power dampened in a society where movies are free from a fear of oppression.
+Do we even consider the impact of a movie on equality worldwide as we sit with our drinks and popcorn, watching the drama unfold?
+In many respects, we have become complacent about the critical and urgent role cinema still plays in representation and equality – our understanding of a film’s potential power dampened by a society where we are free from the fear of oppression.

-Several months after watching 120 BPM, I found myself reminded of this complacency as I scrolled through the latest news.
-A screening of the film in Romania popping up in my feed.
-The screening in question was invaded by a group of people carrying religious placards, chanting homophobic views.
-The cinema at Bucharest Romanian Peasant Museum converted from a place of art and discussion to one of fear and anger.
-The audience both intimidated, furious and concerned that such actions could stop a Cannes prize-winning drama in its tracks.
+Several months after I had watched 120 BPM, I found myself reminded of my own complacency as I scrolled through the news.
+As I worked my way through the online news site, I quickly reached an article that talked about a screening of the film in Romania.
+The screening in question had been invaded by a group of people carrying religious placards while chanting homophobic slurs – the cinema at Bucharest Romanian Peasant Museum transformed from a place of art and discussion to a centre of fear.
 These events are, of course, not unique to Romania.
-In fact, across our world, LGBTQ+ movies still find themselves blocked, banned or viewed in fear.
-Recent protests outside a screening of And Then We Danced in Georgia only highlighting this ongoing oppression.
+In fact, across our world, LGBTQ+ movies still find themselves blocked or banned.
+Recent protests outside a screening of And Then We Danced in Georgia only highlighted this ongoing oppression of artistic freedom.

-These events remind us of the importance and power of cinema in challenging inequality, fear and discrimination.
-In Bucharest and Georgia, protests enhanced a sense of fear, oppression, and isolation among LGBTQ+ communities, many already hidden from view.
-The silencing of film, opinions and storytelling increasing the social isolation of LGBTQ+ people.
-The result, a culture of repression, secrecy and unchallenged hate.
+These events only further remind us of the importance and power of cinema in challenging inequality, fear and discrimination.
+In Bucharest and Georgia, protests led to a renewed sense of fear, oppression, and isolation among LGBTQ+ individuals and communities, many of whom were already hidden from view.

-Director Eugen Jebeleanu takes inspiration from the 120 BPM protest in building his narrative for Poppy Field.
-Weaving in themes of freedom, art, repression and identity as police officer Cristi (Conrad Mericoffer) fights his internal and external identity.
-His private and public persona challenged as his unit attend a volatile anti-LGBTQ+ protest at a local cinema.
-The tension between his secretive gay life with boyfriend Hadi (Radouan Leflahi) and his in-uniform image spilling over during a night of suspense.
-His ability to hide his sexual orientation challenged by an audience member who recognises him from a previous sexual encounter.
-With events slowly spiralling out of control in a toxic environment of internal and external homophobia.
+In Poppy Field, director Eugen Jebeleanu takes his inspiration from the 120 BPM protest weaving reality with fiction through the story of a police officer, Cristi (Conrad Mericoffer), who is fighting his internal and external identity.
+Here Cristi’s private and public persona is challenged as his unit attends a volatile anti-LGBTQ+ protest at a local cinema, and his secretive gay life with his boyfriend Hadi (Radouan Leflahi) is threatened.
+As the protests take hold, Cristi finds his sexual orientation challenged by an audience member who recognises him from a previous sexual encounter as events slowly spiral out of control in a toxic environment of internal and external homophobia.